bsloan666/timedonkey/README.md

 Getting Started
 ---------------
-To get up-and-running with any of the supported applications, copy the appropriate adapter from the startup/ directory to your home directory.
+To get up-and-running with any of the supported applications, follow the application-specific instructions below

 VIM